DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     |          |           |           |                                       |
     +----------+-----------+-----------+---------------------------------------+

-*   The ``--ep0`` options configures the app with a given set of SP, SA and Routing entries as explained below in more detail.
+*   The ``-f /path/to/config_file`` option enables the application read and parse the configuration file specified, and configures the application with a given set of SP, SA and Routing entries accordingly.
+The syntax of the configuration file will be explained below in more detail.
+Please **note** the parser only accepts UNIX format text file.
+Other formats such as DOS/MAC format will cause a parse error.

 Refer to the *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.